Last updated: 29 March 2021

 We encourage you to start your buying process by browsing adverts on Pets4Homes and by building a relationship with the breeders and sellers - a relationship which stretches many years into the future.
 Ask breeders and sellers questions through our messaging system, get insurance quotes and prepare for how you will care for your pet once the lockdown is over.

 What does this mean for breeders and sellers?

 We will continue to support our breeder community, even in these difficult times, and help save livelihoods.
 Pets4Homes has been a free website to use since inception and will remain so in the future.
-We invite sellers to advertise their puppies for rehoming, but we DO NOT allow breeders to arrange physical viewings during the lockdown.
-Feel free to use our channels to start planning for the rehoming of your pets and litters and arrange electronic viewings.
+We invite sellers to advertise their puppies for rehoming and due to the new eased restrictions we encourage buyers and sellers to arrange a physical viewing if possible.
+Feel free to use our channels to start planning for the rehoming of your pets and litters and arrange electronic or physical viewings.
 By having prospective buyers being able to ask you questions prior to the viewing, we hope to keep the interruption caused by the lockdown to a minimum.

 - DO NOT ask prospective buyers to send a deposit to hold and reserve a pet unless through Pets4Homes safe deposit ser.
 This is to safeguard buyers against potential scammers taking advantage of desperate buyers in these times